 The EU General Data Protection Regulation (GDPR) governs how information about people (Personal Data) should be treated.
 It also gives rights to individuals whose data is held.
 The Regulation came into force on 25 May 2018 and applies to all personal data collected at any time whether held on computer or manual record.
-The Regulation is enforced by the Information Commissioner.
+It is supposed that the EU Regulation will be taken into British Law following BREXIT and in the meantime will continue to be enforced by the Information Commissioner.